anaclumos/extracranial/Brain/Projects/Coding Tests/Real Exams.md

   - required a deep understanding of C++ recent specs
 - 1 [[greedy]] palindrome substring search
 - 1 adjacency list construction and tree search.
-  - Time limit was very strict, and I wasn't able to finish it
+  - Time limit was stringent, and I wasn't able to finish it
 - 1 [[optimized simulation]] using bitwise operations
-  - Time limit was very strict, and I wasn't able to finish it
+  - Time limit was stringent, and I wasn't able to finish it

 ### [Valkyrie Trading](https://www.valkyrietrading.com/)